What Is Biphasic Sleep and How Might It Benefit You?

 Bottom line?
 Because sleep patterns aren’t one-size-fits-all, the only concrete way to determine what works best for you is to experiment with different sleep schedules until you find the one that feels best.

-How to Experiment with Biphasic Sleep
+How to Try Biphasic Sleep

 If you want to give biphasic sleep a try, keep in mind the following guidelines in order to set yourself up for the best chance of success.

 Start by deciding which pattern of biphasic sleep you want to adopt.
 As a refresher, the two primary options are: